 Recent times have seen a challenge to traditional offshoring approaches with some schemes moving work back to the UK to both reduce overall complexity and improve member experience.
 The advent of ‘home shoring’ also opens up another avenue where remote working can drive significant cost-benefit opportunities, such as lower attrition, access to skilled resources and increased flexibility.

 To deliver the best member outcomes at an appropriate cost, ensure that your location strategy enables the right work organisation and an appropriate number of hand-offs.
 In the case of off-shored/near shored processes, make sure their location is aligned on the level of discretion, member contacts and hand-offs required for excellent member service.

 1. Think end-to-end in your member experience

 Understand where your member interactions start and stop.
-Carefully consider how these interactions are reflected in your internal processes, and how these will differ according to member profiles.
+Carefully consider how these interactions are reflected in your internal processes, and how these will differ according to member profiles and preferences.